AddRef and Release

+The IUnknown::AddRef method increments the reference count for an interface on an object.
 It should be called for every new copy of a pointer to an interface on a given object.

 Returns an integer from 1 to n, the value of the new reference count.
 This information is meant to be used for diagnostic/testing purposes only, because, in certain situations, the value may be unstable.